 where $x$ is some outlier and $r_y$ is some class conditional radius.
 This term can also be applied to other methods that aim to learn spherical clusters in their output space.
 We refer to it as Generalized MCHAD.

-In our experiments, we found that both MCHAD and Generalized MCHAD outperform other hypersphere learning methods.
-In ablations studies, we also investigated the influence of each of the loss terms and demonstrated that all of them contribute to the overall performance in terms of discriminative power on normal data and the ability to detect anomalies.
+Our experiments found that both MCHAD and Generalized MCHAD outperform other hypersphere learning methods.
+In ablations studies, we also investigated the influence of each of the loss terms and demonstrated that all of them contribute to the overall performance regarding discriminative power on normal data and the ability to detect anomalies.